Donald Nash: Murder of Jenny Soo Chin

 Jenny Soo Chin was a former Candor bookkeeper and friend of Margaret Barbera.
 On 5 January 1982, she visited Barbera in Ridgewood, Queens.
 When she left, a man in a ski mask forced her into her own car and then drove away.
 Chin was never seen again; the bloodstained car was found nine days later.
 The casing from a spent .22 cartridge was found in the car.

 Murder of Margaret Barbera

-On 12 April 1982, a group of CBS Television technicians (Leo Kuranuki, Robert Schulze, and Edward Benford) left work together.
-They walked to their cars in the rooftop parking garage at Hudson River Pier 92.
-There they saw a man in a ski mask loading a woman's body into a white van.
-They tried to intervene, and the masked man killed them, with one .22 bullet to the head of each.
-The killer chased one victim 150 meters.
-A fourth CBS employee, Angelo Sticca, had lagged behind; he saw the killings, and fled in his car.
-The killer then escaped from the garage in the white van.
+On April 12, 1982, Margaret Barbera, a federal witness of Irwin Margulies's trial, lived at an apartment on Grandview Avenue in Ridgewood, Queens.
+She was murdered that day at a parking garage where she had leased a space, unaware that Nash had rented a neighboring space.
+While Nash was dragging her body to the car, three CBS Broadcasting technicians – Leo Kuranuki, Robert Schulze, and Edward Benford – had agreed to meet a colleague after work and happened to see Nash forcibly dragging Barbera's limp body toward a van.
+They tried to intervene and were each shot in the head by Nash, who then fled from the place.
+The next morning Barbera’s body was found in Manhattan.
+This was recognized as one of the most terrifying murder cases that occurred in the New York City during the 1980s.